wendyyyanto/xenovka/README.md

 <div align="center">
   <h1>Hello, welcome to my github repo.</h1>
-  <p>I'm Wendy, a college student (6th semester) majoring in Informatics, focusing my programming skill on web development, and also interested in data science.
-I also have eager to learn 3d.</p>
+  <p>I'm Wendy, a college student (6th semester) majoring in Informatics and a Bangkit 2023 Cohort taking the Mobile Development path.
+Have some interest in web development, mobile development, 3d modeling, sports, and music.</p>
 </div>

 ---